marekzajac97/bf2-blender/docs/README.md

 ## Animated UVs (BundledMesh)
 To set up animated UVs go to `EDIT MODE`, select specific parts (vertices/faces) of your mesh that should use UV animation and assign them to proper sets using `Mesh -> BF2` menu, choosing Left/Right Tracks/Wheels Translation/Rotation.
 You can also select vertices/faces currently assigned to those sets using `Select -> BF2` menu.
 Vertices assinged to "wheel rotation" set will additionaly require setting up the center point of UV rotation for each wheel individually.
 Select all vertices, and position the 2D cursor to the wheel center in the UV Editing view, then select `Mesh -> BF2 -> Set Animated UV Rotation Center`.
 Repeat the process for all wheels.

+## Rigging (SkinnedMesh)
+In order to rig your model, you must import the BF2 skeleton into your scene.
+When rigging soldiers you will need two skeletons `1p_setup.ske` for 1P (Geom 0) and `3p_setup.ske` 3P (Geom 1).
+The first step is to switch to `Pose Mode` and pose the armature(s) to best match your mesh(es).
+When you are done, make sure you apply this pose as the rest pose [Pose -> Apply -> Apply Pose As Rest Pose](https://docs.blender.org/manual/en/latest/animation/armatures/posing/editing/apply.html), then switch to `Object Mode` and for each Lod object go to `Modifiers` tab and [Add Modifier -> Deform -> Armature](https://docs.blender.org/manual/en/latest/modeling/modifiers/deform/armature.html), in modifier settings select 'Object' to point to the name of the imported skeleton.
+Now the hard part, you have to set vertex weights for each Lod, meaning how much each bone affects each vertex of the mesh.
+You could use automatic weights (which should be a good starting point) as follows: Select Armature, go to `Pose Mode`, `Select -> All`, Go to `Object Mode`, Shift + select the mesh, go to `Wieght Paint` mode use [Weights -> Assign Automatic From Bones](https://docs.blender.org/manual/en/latest/sculpt_paint/weight_paint/editing.html#assign-automatic-from-bone).
+Bare in mind that to export properly, each vertex must have at least one and at most two weights (be assigned to one or two vertex groups/bones), and all those weights have to be normalized (add-up to 1).
+You can limit the number of vertex weights in `Weight Paint` mode using [Weights -> Limit Total](https://docs.blender.org/manual/en/latest/sculpt_paint/weight_paint/editing.html#limit-total) option (make sure it is set to 2).
+You can normalize weights using [Weights -> Normalize All](https://docs.blender.org/manual/en/latest/sculpt_paint/weight_paint/editing.html#normalize-all) option.
+Also, make sure that `Auto Normalize` is enabled in [Weight Paint Tools Settings](https://docs.blender.org/manual/en/latest/sculpt_paint/weight_paint/tool_settings/options.html) when rigging in `Weight Paint` mode.

 ## Example object hierarchies